ffenix113/zigbee_home/docs/using_the_cli/configuration_file.md

   # Note: if this field is present - this will force bootloader
   # to be selected one, even if the value is empty string.
   #bootloader: nrf52_legacy

+  # This will make "button0" factory reset button.
+  # Pressing this button for at least 5 seconds
+  # would remove current network configuration,
+  # allowing it to be connected to another network.
+  factory_reset_button: button0

   # This option will add UART loging functionality.
   # User can choose which console to use(usb or uart).